AaronWatters/H5Gizmos/doc/README.md

 for gizmo interfaces and starts the `task` coroutine.

-- The user interface becomes active when a browser loads the start page to create the "child" Javscript context for the gizmo.
+- The user interface becomes active when a browser loads the start page to create the "child" Javascript context for the gizmo.
 The start page loads resources from the web server and connects a web socket for two-way communication between the parent and the child.